-8. Applicants Who Require Reasonable Accommodations
+8. Applicants who Require Reasonable Accommodations

 - A. A reasonable accommodation is a change, exception, or adjustment to a program, service, building, dwelling unit, or workplace that will allow a qualified person with a disability to fully participate in a program, take advantage of a service, live in a dwelling unit, or perform a job.
 Examples of reasonable accommodations include physical adaptations to units, live-in aides and assistance animals. - B. For reasonable accommodations to apply there are several requirements.
 First, the applicant must have a verifiable disability (mental or physical impairment that substantially limits one or more major life activities) as defined by HUD as applicable to the property's program type. - Next, the disability must have a direct correlation to the accommodation being requested by the applicant.
 And, the applicant must request a reasonable accommodation and provide verification of his/her disability and his/her need for the accommodation.
-Finally, for the accommodation to be reasonable it cannot result in a financial or administrative burden to the property.

-C. In some situations, even with reasonable accommodations, applicants with disabilities cannot meet essential program requirements.
-In these situations the applicant is not eligible and the applicant will be rejected.

-Examples of such situations include cases where the applicant's behavior or performance in past housing caused a direct threat to the health or safety of persons or property; past history or other information that shows the applicant's inability to comply with the terms of the property's lease; or an objective determination that the applicant would require services from management that represent an alteration in the fundamental nature of the property's program.
+Finally, for the accommodation to be reasonable it cannot result in an unreasonable financial or administrative burden to the property. - C. In some situations, even with reasonable accommodations, applicants with disabilities cannot meet essential program requirements.
+In these situations the applicant is not eligible and the applicant will be rejected. - Examples of such situations include cases where the applicant's behavior or performance in past housing caused a direct threat to the health or safety of persons or property; past history or other information that shows the applicant's inability to comply with the terms of the property's lease; or an objective determination that the applicant would require services from management that represent an alteration in the fundamental nature of the property's program. - D. If an applicant makes a request, management will provide a reasonable accommodation if the applicant has a verifiable disability that is directly related to the request and providing the reasonable accommodation will not result in an unreasonable financial or administrative burden to management or to the owner.

-- D. If an applicant makes a request, management will provide a reasonable accommodation if the applicant has a verifiable disability that is directly related to the request and providing the reasonable accommodation will not result in a financial or administrative burden to management or to the owner.
-Elm Court will pay for a tenant's move based on a reasonable accommodation transfer for medical reasons or disability. - E. Reasonable accommodations may include changes in the method of administering policies, procedures, or services. - F. In providing reasonable accommodations for, or performing structural modifications for otherwise qualified individuals with disabilities, the property is not required to: - (1) Make structural alterations that require the removal or altering of a load-bearing structure, - (2) Provide support services that are not already part of its housing programs, - (3) Take any action that would result in a fundamental alteration in the nature of the program or service, or - (4) Take any action that would result in an undue financial and administrative burden on the property, including structural impracticality as defined in the Uniform Federal Accessibility Standards (UFAS). - G. If the site is unable to make a reasonable accommodation due to a resulting financial burden, the applicant may, at his/her own expense, make the accommodation after structural approval by management.
-Management may require that the tenant remove the accommodation (or have it removed) upon vacating the unit. - H. Elm Court will pay for a tenant's move based on a reasonable accommodation transfer for medical reasons or disability. - I. Live-In Aides are considered to be a reasonable accommodation.
+- E. Reasonable accommodations may include changes in the method of administering policies, procedures, or services. - F. In providing reasonable accommodations for, or performing structural modifications for otherwise qualified individuals with disabilities, the property is not required to: - (1) Make structural alterations that require the removal or altering of a load-bearing structure, - (2) Provide support services that are not already part of its housing programs, - (3) Take any action that would result in a fundamental alteration in the nature of the program or service, or - (4) Take any action that would result in an unreasonable financial and administrative burden on the property, including structural impracticality as defined in the Uniform Federal Accessibility Standards (UFAS). - G. If the site is unable to make a reasonable accommodation due to a resulting financial burden, the applicant may, at his/her own expense, make the accommodation after structural approval by management.
+Management may require that the tenant remove the accommodation (or have it removed) upon vacating the unit. - H. Live-In Aides are considered to be a reasonable accommodation.
 Property management must obtain verification that the Live-In Aide is needed to provide necessary supportive services essential to the care and well-being of the individual, and that there is a disability-related need for the Live-In Aide.
 This verification will be obtained from the individual's physician, medical practitioner or health care provider.